-About nine months before your wedding, it's time to send out your save-the-dates!
-If you're wondering how to address save-the-dates, we're here to help.
-It's actually very similar to addressing the envelopes for your wedding invitations, so it's good practice for when that rolls around (about two months before the wedding).
+About nine months before your wedding, it's time to send out your save the dates.
+If you're wondering how to address these save the dates, we're here to help.
+It's actually very similar to addressing the envelopes for your wedding invitations, so it's good practice for when that time rolls around (about two months before the wedding).

-The only difference between addressing wedding invitations and a save-the-date envelopes is that the save-the-date doesn't have to be as formal.
+The only difference between addressing wedding invitations and a save the date envelope is that the save the dates don't have to be as formal.
 Traditionally, wedding invitations must include titles (Mr., Mrs., Miss, Dr., Rev., etc.) unless the wedding is an extremely casual affair.
-On save-the-dates, however, titles are optional.
-It's up to you!
-Whatever you prefer, read on for a breakdown of how to address wedding save-the-dates in every situation.
+On save the dates, however, titles are optional.
+So ultimately, it's up to you.

 When addressing a single female, simply include both her first and last name.
 If you'd like to use a title, use "Ms." if she is over 18 and "Miss" if she is under 18.